 What sets companies like Amazon or Netflix apart from their competitors is their ability to innovate continuously.
 Unlike traditional workplaces where the focus was on following procedures and working mechanically, the future of work is more flexible and creative.
 A workplace that fosters curiosity, creativity, and innovation can keep employees motivated and inspire them to design new strategies to stay ahead of the competition.
 Innovation and creativity cannot be acquired overnight.
 Employees have to take efforts to make it a part of their work.
 Companies need to create an environment that boosts these qualities.
 Employees should be able to brainstorm new strategies to ensure that innovation and creativity do not get side-lined in regular work.
 Initiatives such as intrapreneurship could be established to encourage employees to come up with innovative solutions to solve some of the pressing issues.

 Collaboration helps employees across different locations, teams, and skillsets to come together to achieve a shared goal.
-It capitalizes on each team member’s strengths, so they can think together as a single unit and come up with concrete solutions and ideas to solve problems.
+It capitalizes on of each team member’s strengths, so they can think together as a single unit and come up with concrete solutions and ideas to solve problems.
 To cultivate collaboration, employees should work with an open mindset, encourage others to share ideas without any inhibitions, and cross-collaborate with members of different teams.
 A collaborative culture helps employees to stay motivated at work and grow as an individual.
 Collaborative tools can help employees to exchange ideas and work together irrespective of their location or time zones.

 Flexibility and Adaptability

 The future of work is no longer about sticking to a particular job until retirement.
 Employees need to don multiple hats, learn several new skills, and be willing to work in different roles throughout their careers.
 They should be willing to learn and adapt their working style to changing situations.
 They must learn to be out of their comfort zone, accept new challenges, and be flexible enough to start from scratch, if necessary.
 They must be willing to accept failures, learn from those, and move ahead quickly.
-A company with a flexible and adaptable culture will be more responsive to the changes in customer needs and cater to them quickly and efficiently.
+A company with a flexible and adaptable culture will be more responsive to the changes in customer needs and cater to it quickly and efficiently.

 In traditional workplaces, leaders were more focused on the outcome of the task, bottom line profits, etc. They believed in a rigid hierarchy and impersonalized relationships with co-workers.
 Today’s leaders are more transparent, inclusive, and focus on building a strong team that encourages each other to achieve goals.
 Their relationship with their team exudes trust and confidence.
 To cultivate leadership skills, leaders will have to learn the art of listening actively rather than just give out orders.
-They must communicate, be transparent, become a part of the team, and set an example by showing a willingness to improve daily.
+They must communicate clearly, be transparent, become a part of the team, and set an example by showing a willingness to improve daily.

 Accountability and Responsibility